bhatti/PlexMockServices/README.md

 ### Specifying the id for request
    By default all requests are stored with a file name that is derived from all URL path and SHA1 of parameters/body.
 However, you can specify the key by passing parameter mockRequestId.

+Note: By default, GET requests use query params to match the mock data and POST requests match body to match the request.
+You can view `XMockFilePath` and `XMockHash` response headers to view matching file path and hash.

 ### Specifying method for request
    By default method is derived from http request but you can specify mockMethod to overwrite it.